Seven days.

 Island-hopper

-Fly to Kos, then a quick catamaran across.
+Fly to Kos (KOS) or Rhodes (RHO), then hop on a quick ferry to Leros.
 Easy to add a few extra Dodecanese days to either end of the trip.

 Kos → Leros · ~1.5–2.5 hrs